bundlesorg/core/README.md

 -   **`run`** | **`--run`** \{Boolean|String|[String]\} _[true]_ Determines which bundles -- using `bundle.id` -- will be compiled at runtime.
 A `true` or `falsy` value will run all bundles.
 A comma-separated String or an Array of bundle IDs will only run a bundle if its ID is listed.
 Bundles CLI only accepts a comma-separated String value.
 -   **`watch`** | **`--watch`** \{Boolean|String|[String]\} _[false]_ Determines which bundles -- using `bundle.id` -- will be watched at runtime.
 A `true` value will watch all bundles.
 A comma-separated String or an Array of bundle IDs will only watch a bundle if its ID is listed.
 Bundles CLI only accepts a comma-separated String value.
+-   **`watchFiles`** \{String|[String]\} An Array or String (globs accepted) of additional files to watch, when the bundle is being watched.
+These files do not get compiled, they are only added to the watcher and simply kick off a rebundle if/when any of them change.
+This is useful, for example, for template partials that are depended on by other source input files in the bundle.
 -   **`cwd`** | **`--cwd`** \{String\} _[`process.cwd()`]_ The root or current working directory for input source paths.
 -   **`loglevel`** | **`--loglevel`** \{String\} _['info']_ Level of logging.
 Can be `trace`, `debug`, `info`, `warn`, `error`, or `silent`.
 -   **`glob`** | **`--glob`** {Object} Options passed to [globby](https://github.com/sindresorhus/globby).
 Bundles CLI only accepts a JSON Object.